When a B-47 Bomber flew under the Mackinac Bridge

 .

-Unfortunately, not all crew members aboard were pleased with the Captain's decision.
-Namely a new navigator who unknown to the rest of the crew, was the General's son...a fact that would have some implications after the somewhat historical flight.
+Unfortunately, not all crew members were pleased with the Captain's decision.
+Namely, a new navigator who, unknown to the rest of the crew, was the General's son...a fact that would have some implications after the somewhat historical flight.
 That flight was the last flight for Captain Lappo.

 .

-Shortly after he pleaded guilty to violating the Air Force regulation that prohibited flying an aircraft less than 500 feet above the ground or water.
-Capt.
-Lappo was put on suspended pay for six months, as well as receiving a formal reprimand.
-Captain Lappo was forced to surrender his wings.
+Shortly after pleading guilty to violating the Air Force regulation that prohibited flying an aircraft less than 500 feet above the ground or water, Capt.
+Lappo was put on suspended pay for six months and received a formal reprimand.
+He was then forced to surrender his wings.

-Captain Lappo remained in the Air Force as an aircraft maintenance officer and after thirty years of service, he retired with honors as a Lieutenant Colonel.
+Captain Lappo remained in the Air Force as an aircraft maintenance officer, and after thirty years of service, he retired with honours as a Lieutenant Colonel.

 .